-Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start my Pet Portrait services.
+Don’t let the title fool you, this class is full of amazing techniques that I hadn’t seen anywhere and it gave me the confidence to start my Pet Portrait shop.
 If I had to choose one Domestika class this would be it.
 Ana is incredibly generous with her teaching.
 Plus if you don’t draw, you will learn how to use a grid to achieve realistic images.
 Find it here.

 Watercolor Illustration with Japanese Influence

 I was looking forward to this class so much and even though I’m not focusing on creating work in this style, I wanted to learn some basic Sumi-e.
 Sumi-e paintings are incredibly elegant and fluid.
 Botanical and animal paintings in this technique have the prefect subtle and timeless quality so now I’m deep in practicing the five noble.
 Find it here.

 My Own Work